Accessibilita/Joystick-Hat/README.md

 - All DCDC Regulators Work and produce correct voltage
 - Debug LEDs Work
 - GPIO and ADC Interfaces Work

+Firmware:
+Test firmware along with instructions on how to build and run can be found here: https://github.com/Accessibilita/JoyStick-hat-firmware

 ## Photos